NicoPANW/Contrail_Cookbook/docs/index.md

 _This Contrail_Cookbook has been written based on a [Tungsten Fabric](https://tungsten.io/) cluster, from early October trunk build and Openstack Queens._

-_screenshots are in PNG format, so a bit heavy and resulting taking some time to load, but best quality_
+_Screenshots are in PNG format, so a bit heavy and resulting taking some time to load, but best quality._

 Table of Contents